Viagem no Douro - a small wine journey to the Douro Valley

 ...

-Head and heart full of impressions, we happily return to Berlin after three exciting days.
-Our yield is at least one new rosé and one beautiful red wine, not only for autumn.
-We have learned under what sometimes very difficult circumstances in the Douro Valley the wine that we so carelessly pour into our glasses a few thousand kilometers away and that makes us so happy is produced.
+With our heads and hearts full of impressions, we happily return to Berlin after three exciting days.
+Our haul includes at least one new rosé and a beautiful red wine, not just for autumn.
+We've learned about the sometimes very difficult conditions in the Douro Valley under which the wine we so carelessly pour into our glasses several thousand kilometers away is produced, and which brings us such delight.

-We also met extremely friendly people, including our host Roberto from the Casa Grande do Serrado in Sanhoane (fifteen minutes from Régua) , where we slept two nights, his neighbors who gave us a basket full of fresh oranges and lemons without being asked in their garden, Edith, the plump, hearty village cook, who prepared us an evening feast with her homemade bacalhau and potato chips, and so many others...
+We also met some extremely friendly people, including our host Roberto from the Casa Grande do Serrado in Sanhoane (a quarter of an hour from Régua) , where we stayed for two nights, his neighbors, who spontaneously gave us a basket full of fresh oranges and lemons from their garden, Edith, the plump and welcoming village cook, who prepared an evening feast for us with her homemade bacalhau and potato chips, and so many others...